 Which Sonos Speakers are Better for Outdoor Use?

 Choosing which Sonos speaker is best for outside use comes down to two options.
-The first is the Move.
-We already touched on how the move sports a water-resistant design that allows it to spend some extended time outside.
+The first is the Sonos Move.
+We already touched on how the Sonos Move sports a water-resistant design that allows it to spend some extended time outside.

 The Move is a great portable smart speaker design.
 It is jam-packed with functionality, including smart assistant technology, and is comparable in price to other Sonos speakers.